tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 structures are used even if the TLS connection protocol is TLS 1.2.

 The CertificateRequest and ClientCertificateRequest messages are used to define the parameters in a request for an authenticator.
-These messages are encoded as Handshake Messages but do not include any TLS record layer framing, and are not encrypted with a handshake key.
+These are encoded as TLS handshake messages, including length and type fields.
+They do not include any TLS record layer framing and are not encrypted with a handshake key.

 The structures are defined to be: